Skip to main content

 note

 Whenever a validator is demoted, it is automatically removed from the whitelist of all the nodes in the network.
-The demoted validator need to follow the regular onboarding process to join back as the read node.
+The demoted validator need to follow the regular whitelisting process to join back as the read node.